I sucked my thumb when I was a little girl. Well I actually sucked my thumb until I was 26!!

 It’s also usually after six months that babies start to catch sickness bugs and other horrible virus’, breastfeeding then becomes a lifesaver.
 Neither of my kids have ever refused the boob and not only does it provide them with essential fluids, it helps them rest, sleep and feel comforted.

-Feeds become much quicker, J can drain a boob in a few minutes.
+Feeds become much quicker, Tiger can drain a boob in a few minutes.
 This makes night-feeds easier and it also means if you are walking through Ikea and your baby decides they want some milk then a quick sit down on a tiny chair in the kids section while your toddler plays and you can be back en route to the cushion section in minutes.
 Yes that was me at the start of the week!

 Your boobs don’t get that full feeling, unless you dramatically cut down on feeds, and after six months I no longer needed to use breast pads as my boobs stopped leaking.
 Leaking boobs isn’t fun so this is such a big plus point for me.